FletcherGallop/ReactTimer/readme.md

 Basic React Timer Application

-Using:
-  - Foundation
-  - SCSS
-For styling
+Using Foundation and SCSS for styling.